Quick Home Upgrade Jobs for the Weekend

-Whether it’s the office, shower room, living room, bedroom, kitchen, or garage, there’s always a way to make the best use of your space and organize your things in a functional and smart way that still keeps an aesthetically pleasing layout.
+Whether it’s the office, shower room, living room with flowers, bedroom, kitchen, or garage, there’s always a way to make the best use of your space and organize your things in a functional and smart way that still keeps an aesthetically pleasing layout.

 Systematic Desk Organization

 Revamp your office desk with various sized organizers for your supplies and documents.
 Use as many file trays and cases as you may need, with labels of course, and adequately sized boxes to stash receipts, postage stamps, envelopes, note cards.
 You could repurpose mason jars or racks for your office supplies, e.g. staplers and staple wire, pens and pencils, scissors, glue, etc

 Keep your files in one compartment or shelf for your household’s most important documentations, filed in separate folders with correct labels.
 Make sure to sort them into utility bills (phone plan, water, electricity, and Wi-Fi subscriptions), financial reports, receipts for large purchases (appliances, car, large furniture, general home upgrade purchases), medical and dental records, tax file returns, insurance protection plans and retirement plans, and of course, employment and enrollment information.